 We’ve left the best for last…

-A popular haunt for tourists with families, Canggu Club in Canggu offers a range of exciting activities everyone can enjoy.
-You need an entire day to make the most of all the exhilarating facilities at Canggu Club, and once you’ve been there once, you’ll probably find your kids begging you for another day or two.
+A popular haunt for tourists with families, Finns Recreation Club in Canggu offers a range of exciting activities everyone can enjoy.
+You need an entire day to make the most of all the exhilarating facilities at Finns Recreation Club, and once you’ve been there once, you’ll probably find your kids begging you for another day or two.